codmpm/node-red-contrib-loxone/README.md

 ### Currently partially working, caveats

 * ~~The "connected" info under the node in the editor is buggy atm~~
-* On initial configuration you have to deploy first, so that the runtime can connect to the MS, in order to load the structure file so you can select controls
+* ~~On initial configuration you have to deploy first, so that the runtime can connect to the MS, in order to load the structure file so you can select controls~~
 * Only `controls` are parsed, no `mediaServer`, `weatherServer`, etc.
   Is this enough?
 * ~~No `subcontrols`, yet~~
-* There's only marginal error handling for the editor

 ### ToDo
 * Convenience / Testing!
-* Connection handling on first configuration
+* ~~Connection handling on first configuration~~
 * ~~More info in `msg`-object based on structure file~~
 * ~~Configuration of the encryption method - currently only "Hash"~~
 * ~~Loxone-Out~~ needs testing